 Are There Any Differences Between a Homosexual and Heterosexual Divorce?

 Yes and no. All divorce/dissolution proceedings are unique in their own way, regardless of whether or not they are same-sex, or heterosexual.
 However, due to heterosexual marriage being legal for the entire history of the United States, and divorce becoming legal for both men and women, with no-fault proven necessary; in the United States in 1970, there are a lot more cases and more precedents set in those type cases.
-Since same-sex marriage/divorce has only been federally legal in the U.S.A for roughly six years, there are higher chances of there being more complexities in the legal world, and family law, because some issues haven't been in the courts, or ruled upon, as many times, if at all.
+Since same-sex marriage/divorce has only been federally legal in the U.S.A for a few years, there are higher chances of there being more complexities in the legal world, and family law, because some issues haven't been in the courts, or ruled upon, as many times, if at all.
 Due to the fact that heterosexual divorce cases have had more time and opportunity to have been heard in courts.

 Before We Begin We Need Clarify Same-Sex Marriage Legality in the United States.